Atelfo/Atelfo.github.io/_posts/2022-05-23-reasoning-about-response-rates.md

 # Reasoning about response rates

-In light of another immuno-oncology combination failure, some reflections on interfering activity from early trials in oncology in a new post

-I'm far from an expert on this stuff, so I welcome any feedback or pointing out of any mistakes or nuances.

 #### Introduction
 The stories of [epacadostat](https://www.biopharmadive.com/news/incyte-cancer-study-fails-setting-back-drug-combo-hopes/520781/) and [bempegaldesleukin](https://www.biopharmadive.com/news/bristol-myers-nektar-immunotherapy-trial-failure/620322/) are well-known, and nearly identical.
 Both were promising new immunomodulatory drugs for advanced melanoma with sensible mechanistic rationales, both were trialed in combination with an anti-PD-1, and both posted promising response rate numbers in small single-arm phase II's only to ultimately fail to beat anti-PD-1 monotherapy in larger randomized controlled phase III's.